lukasbicus/second-brain/notes/Validation.md

 ## The importance of object validation
 - the process of validations brings benefits to the applications[^1]
-1. Data consistency
-   - validation ensures data consistency (f.e. before storing data in database)
+1. **Data consistency** - validation ensures data consistency (f.e. before storing data in database)
-2. Error avoidance
-   - validation prevents runtime errors, exceptions and unexpected behaviour caused by invalid data
+2. **Error avoidance** - validation prevents runtime errors, exceptions and unexpected behaviour caused by invalid data

 ## Best practices
 - setup validation methods to suit your application's specific data requirements